Everest Base Camp Trek: Hiking to the Foothill of Mt Everest

 Fair Price: As we are a direct operator, not an agent, our price is always competitive that does not have any middle and hidden fees.
-We provide the value of what you are buying of our services at least equal to the amount you are paying.
+We provide the value of what you are buying of our services at least equal to your paying amount.

 Friendly, and Professional Staff: We have highly friendly, helpful, and professional staff.
 Our staff looks after you right from the moment of your arrival to the time of your departure.
-They are able to cope with most emergency situations including those requiring evacuation and hospitalization.
+They can cope with most emergencies including those requiring evacuation and hospitalization.

-Please contact us by email at [email protected] or WhatsApp/ Viber/ Signal at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary or any question.
+Please contact us by email at email@example.com or WhatsApp/ Viber at +977 9851203181 for any further information about Everest Base Camp Trek, need any changes in the above itinerary or any questions.
 Once we receive your message, we get back to you within 24 hours.

 Our tour officer will be receiving you at Tribhuvan International airport, Kathmandu.
 He/She will be displaying play card with your name written in it outside the airport terminal.
 He will meet, greet and welcome you with auspicious garland and escort you to your respective hotel by our private tourist vehicle.
 At the hotel, he will assist you to check in and do a pre-trip meeting with you.
 You will be briefed about your overall program, introduced your guide and clear your questions/queries if any.
 During the meeting please clear the due balance and handover a readable copy of your travel insurance policy.
 Overnight at the hotel.